Koisuru One Piece

 Koisuru One Piece (恋するワンピース, Koisuru Wan Pīsu) is a Japanese manga series written and illustrated by Daiki Ihara.
-It began serialization on Shueisha's Shōnen Jump+ manga service in June 2018.
+It was serialized on Shueisha's Shōnen Jump+ manga service from June 2018 to January 2026.
 It is a spin-off of Eiichiro Oda's One Piece manga series.
 An original net animation adaptation was released in April 2025.

 Premise

 A group of high school students with the same names as the Straw Hat Pirates end up forming a One Piece fan club.
 Throughout the series, parodying moments from the One Piece manga.